 In a nutshell

 Corporate law is a rigorous but hugely rewarding degree that gives ambitious individuals the opportunity to combine an intellectually challenging curriculum with a commercial focus.
+You will study at our Salford campus close to Manchester city centre.

 As with all programmes at Salford Business School, the modules studied throughout the course are career-focused and industry-relevant, designed around the current needs of employers and the law profession.
 Preparing students for career success is a priority at Salford Business School and we place great emphasis on the development your professional skills.
-You will have the opportunity to shadow working lawyers and judges, practice your learning during a year’s work placement and develop your client skills by helping people looking for support from our legal advice schemes.
+You will have the opportunity to shadow working lawyers and judges, practise your learning during a year’s work placement and develop your client care skills by helping people looking for support from our legal advice schemes.
 In this way, you learn to put your academic knowledge into practice.

 - Gain a knowledge of law and how it impacts business